tonyfu97/OpenCV-Qt-App/04_FaceDetection/README.md

 - **Integrating filter images**: Use the resource system as described above to link and load the filter images.

 - **Scale, Rotate, and Paint the filters**: To fit the filters (e.g., glasses) onto a face, we must scale, rotate, and then paint them.
 We determine the scale of the glasses by measuring the distance between the outer eyes.
 To match the tilt of the face, the glasses are rotated using the `cv::warpAffine` method.
 The angle of rotation is calculated as the negative arctangent of the slope formed by the line connecting the outer ends of the eyes.
-The operation `frame(rec) &= rotated;` is a bitwise AND operation that combines the pixels of the `frame` and `rotated` matrices where the mask of `rotated` is non-zero.
+The operation `frame(rec) &= rotated;` is a bitwise AND operation that combines the pixels of the `frame` and `rotated` matrices where the mask of `rotated` is non-zero. (`frame(rec)` selects a region of interest (ROI) from the frame matrix that corresponds to the rectangle defined by rec.)

 ```cpp
 void CaptureThread::drawGlasses(cv::Mat &frame, vector<cv::Point2f> &marks)